murphman29/Simple-Android-Application/README.md

 Special Deployment Instructions?

 No special deployment instructions will be necessary for this application to run with basic functionality on an Android.
 For the "save drawing" function to work, once must first have a directory with the native path "/phone/".
-If you do not care to save your work, simply drag and drop the output.JSON file onto an Android device and start getting creative!
+If you do not care to save your work, simply drag and drop the output.JSON and app-debug.apk files onto an Android device and start getting creative!

 How to use:
   Upon opening the application, the user is greeted with a screen that contains some really cool features